borntofrappe/borntofrappe.github.io/README.md

 In the website, the player and field could be updated with an animation, on a loop, but also following a specific action, or again through the intersection observer API.

+### spritesheet-html-css

 ### fonts

-How to include the custom, pixelated font.
+How to include the custom, pixelated font chosen for the project.

 Preload the font files.